MauriceCC04/trailtraining/README.md

 1. Load environment variables from `~/.trailtraining/profiles/alice.env` (if it exists)
 2. Use an isolated default data directory: `~/trailtraining-data/alice/` (overrideable)
 3. Store Strava tokens at: `~/trailtraining-data/alice/tokens/strava_token.json`
-4. If using GarminDb, manage a per-profile config under `~/.trailtraining/garmin/alice/`
+4. If using GarminDB, manage a per-profile config under `~/.trailtraining/garmin/alice/`

 > The profile env file does **not** override variables already set in your shell (shell vars win).